WHO CAN VOTE

 - Both voters meet the eligibility requirements to vote.

-A voter who has relied on vouching to validate their identity and address cannot vouch for someone else
+A voter who has relied on vouching to validate their identity and address cannot vouch for someone else.

-CONTRIBUTING TO AN ELECTION CAMPAIGN
+CONTRIBUTING TO AN ELECTION CAMPAIGN - general overview

 Contributions to a campaign cannot be made until the individual has filed their nomination papers and is an official candidate.
 Candidates must issue a receipt for each contribution they receive.

-New for 2021 there is a limit of $5,000 per candidate during the election year.
+There is a limit of $5,000 per candidate during the election year.
 There is no limit to how many candidates you can contribute to.

 Only residents of Alberta can contribute to a campaign.
 Candidates can contribute to their own campaign (self-fund) up to $10,000 in the aggregate per year.